Natanan-Tirasukvongsa/mai_sim/README.md

 # Install RTAB-Map ros-pkg
 # If you install rtabmap-ros which is not support multi-camera, you need to remove it
+# Also delete rtabmap-ros in catkin_ws/src, build folder and devel folder too
 sudo apt remove ros-$ROS_DISTRO-rtabmap-ros

 # After remove or install first time